Professor Richard Price

 The programme is being conducted in collaboration with the Mahidol Oxford Research Unit (MORU) in Thailand and the Menzies School of Health Research (MSHR) in Darwin.

-I am head of the clinical module of the World Wide Antimalarial Resistance Network (WWARN) and co-chair the Vivax Working Group of the Asia-Pacific Malaria Elimination Network (APMEN).
+I am head of the clinical module of the World Wide Antimalarial Resistance Network (WWARN).
+Between 2010-2020 he established co-chair the Vivax Working Group of the Asia-Pacific Malaria Elimination Network (APMEN).